android-coco/litaotao.github.io/images/m.md

 - ***Palindrome Permutation***: Given a string, write a function to check if it is a permutation of a palindrome.
 A palindrome is a word or phrase that is the same forwards and backwards.
 A permutation is a rearrangement of letters.
 The palindrome does not need to be limited to just dictionary words.
 - ***One Away***: There are three types of edits that can be performed on strings: insert a character,remove a character, or replace a character.
 Given two strings, write a function to check if they are one edit (or zero edits) away.
 - ***Add without plus***: Write a function that adds two numbers, you should not user + or any arithmetic operators.
+- Inplement count_words(input_str) function which returns number of words from the input string (hint the edge cases they provide means you have to implement it manually).
+- implement count_substr(input_str, sub_str) function which returns the number of times the sub_str occurs in the input_str.
 - ​

 ​

+# Data Engineer

+- Do you have experience with data modeling?
+If so, what data modeling tools do you have experience using?